Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Observations and Explanations

 Then we provide some rules that define the similarity between classes.
 For example, the rule ``$c_1$: $c_2$, $c_3$, $c_4$, $c_5$" represents that a sample in class $c_1$ is predicted with the following rank: $\mathbf{p}_{c_1} > \mathbf{p}_{c_2} > \mathbf{p}_{c_3} > \mathbf{p}_{c_4} > \mathbf{p}_{c_5}$.
 If a network gives the rank as ``$c_1$, $c_3$, $c_2$, $c_4$, $c_5$", then the Kendall's $\tau$ between the prediction and the rule is 0.8.
 To measure the absolute difference in the predictions of non-ground-truth classes, we also calculate the standard deviation of the probabilities, i.e., $\sigma\left(\left[\mathbf{p}_{c_2}, \mathbf{p}_{c_3}, \mathbf{p}_{c_4}, \mathbf{p}_{c_5} \right]\right)$.
 The following lists the rules defined in CIFAR-100: \begin{itemize} \item \textbf{C.1}: {\it hamster: mouse, rabbit, squirrel, shrew} \item \textbf{C.2}: {\it orchids: tulips, roses, poppies, sunflowers} \item \textbf{C.3}: {\it maple: oak, willow, pine, palm} \item \textbf{C.4}: {\it dolphin: whale, seal, otter, mammals beaver} \item \textbf{C.5}: {\it apples: sweet peppers, oranges, pears, mushrooms} \end{itemize}

-The above rules are concluded from the averaged posterior probability distributions shown in Fig.~\ref{fig:cifar100-group}.
-Notably, we only consider the class relationship in the same superclass for simplification.
-Additionally, we also construct a group classification task that utilizes five digits classification datasets, i.e., MNIST, MNISTM, USPS, SVHN, SYN.
+These rules are derived from the averaged posterior probability distributions in Fig.~\ref{fig:cifar100-group}.
+For simplicity, we only consider intra-superclass relationships.
+We further construct a group classification task using five digit recognition datasets: MNIST, MNIST-M, USPS, SVHN, and SYN.
 We denote this as Digits-Five, which is often used in domain adaptation tasks~\cite{DaNN} or task relationship estimation~\cite{TaskRelation}.
 The construction process is simple where we only centralize the data together and obtain a task with $5\times 10=50$ classes.
-According to the transfer performances and the task relation coefficients presented in the previous works~\cite{DaNN, TaskRelation}, we abstract several rules as follows: \begin{itemize} \item \textbf{D.1}: {\it MNIST@c: USPS@c, SVHN@c} \item \textbf{D.2}: {\it MNIST@c: MNISTM@c, SYN@c} \item \textbf{D.3}: {\it USPS@c: MNIST@c, MNISTM@c, SVHN@c} \end{itemize}
+Based on transfer performance analyses and task relation coefficients from existing research~\cite{DaNN, TaskRelation}, we abstract several rules as follows: \begin{itemize} \item \textbf{D.1}: {\it MNIST@c: USPS@c, SVHN@c} \item \textbf{D.2}: {\it MNIST@c: MNISTM@c, SYN@c} \item \textbf{D.3}: {\it USPS@c: MNIST@c, MNISTM@c, SVHN@c} \end{itemize}

 {\it MNIST@c} represents the $c$-th class in MNIST, and others are defined similarly.
 Each of the above rules contains a group of fine-grained rules if we set $c \in \{0,1,\cdots,9\}$.
 Hence, the averaged results across the fine-grained ones are reported for each rule.